tdelta/SynergyQuest/Controller/README.md

 * [controller-client-lib](./controller-client-lib) contains the code to communicate with the main game
 * [sensor-input-lib](./sensor-input-lib) abstracts over the 3D orientation of a phone and converts it into 2D directions which can be used as input to the game
-* [controller-app](./controller-app) is the actual web app built in React and depends on the two libraries above
+* [controller-app](./controller-app) is the actual main controller web app built in React and depends on the two libraries above
+* [ssl-warning-info](./ssl-warning-info) is a small React web app which guides users through SSL certificate errors.
+  This one is needed, since usually self-signed certificates must be used when serving the main controller web app over SSL.

 Furthermore, though the game contains a http server to serve the web app, it is rather inconvenient to use during development.
 Hence, by default, the http server is disabled when